 Properties in Scotland are usually marketed and sold by solicitors, rather than estate agents.
 They are either advertised at a fixed price or for 'offers around' or 'offers over' a certain price.

-When a property is advertised for 'offers around' or 'offers over', a closing date will be set and prospective purchasers will need to submit sealed bids before that date.
+When a property is advertised for 'offers around' or 'offers over', a closing date will be set and prospective buyers will need to submit sealed bids before that date.

-Your solicitor (see below) will work with you to prepare your offer and pass it on to the seller's solicitor on your behalf.
-As well as how much you're willing to pay for the property, your offer should include a proposed 'date of entry' - ie when you'll pay and get the keys - and other terms and conditions relating to the purchase.
+Your solicitor will work with you to prepare your offer and pass it on to the seller's solicitor on your behalf.
+As well as how much you're willing to pay for the property, your offer should include a proposed 'date of entry' - i.e. when you'll pay and get the keys – and other terms and conditions relating to the purchase.

 No money is paid at this stage unless it’s a new-build property, in which case a deposit may be required.

-When buying a property in Scotland you'll need to instruct a solicitor very early on in the process.
-Your solicitor should:
+When buying a home in Scotland you'll need to instruct a solicitor very early on in the process.
+Once you've seen a property you're interested in buying, your solicitor should:

-- Check that any alterations have been made with the necessary planning permission
+- check that any alterations have been made with the necessary planning permission and building control approval;

 On the date of entry that’s agreed in the contract, you'll pay the whole of the purchase price in exchange for the keys to the property.
 This point is known as 'settlement'.

-Your solicitor will pay any LBTT that is due, register the change of ownership with the Registers of Scotland, and lodge title deeds with your mortgage lender (you'll get a copy too).
+Your solicitor will pay any Land and Building Transaction Tax (LBTT) that is due, register the change of ownership with the Registers of Scotland, and lodge title deeds with your mortgage lender (you'll get a copy, too).